nathancarter/weblurch/doc/plan.md

 ### Load

- * Add a `tryToOpen` function to the `LoadSave` class that calls a callback when complete, passing a filename indicating what to open, or null to mean the dialog was cancelled.
-It uses the open dialog in the `jsfs` submodule.
  * Add a `handleOpen` member to the `LoadSave` class.
 It does this:
    * If the document is dirty, prompt the user for whether they wish to save, discard, or cancel.
 It then does one of these things: